tock/tock/doc/reference/trd-syscalls.md

-If the passed callback is not valid (is outside process executable memory and is not the Null Callback described below), the kernel MUST NOT invoke the requested driver and MUST immediately return a failure with a return code of EINVAL.
+If the passed callback is not valid (is outside process executable memory and is not the Null Callback described below), the kernel MUST NOT invoke the requested driver and MUST immediately return a failure with a return code of INVAL.
 The currently registered callback remains registered and the kernel does not cancel any pending invocations of the existing callback.